Hereditary Kidney Cancer Syndromes (PDQ®)–Patient Version

 Von Hippel-Lindau Disease (VHL)

-VHL is a hereditary syndrome that increases the risk of kidney cancer and renal cysts.
+VHL is a rare hereditary syndrome that is caused by harmful changes (also called mutations or pathogenic variants) in the VHL gene.
+People with VHL have an increased risk of kidney cancer and renal cysts.
 VHL is associated with a clear-cell type kidney cancer, which is typically slow growing.
-People with VHL can also develop other malignant (cancer) and benign (noncancer) tumors in the central nervous system, retina, pancreas, adrenal glands, endolymphatic sac, epididymis (in males), and broad ligament (in females).
+People with VHL may also develop malignant (cancer) and benign (noncancer) tumors in many parts of the body, including the central nervous system, retina, pancreas, adrenal glands, endolymphatic sac, epididymis (in males), and broad ligament (in females).

 Hereditary Leiomyomatosis and Renal Cell Cancer (HLRCC)

-HLRCC is a hereditary syndrome that increases the risk of kidney cancer.
-HLRCC is associated with a unique type of kidney cancer that can be fast growing and may lead to different treatment decisions.
-People with HLRCC can also develop skin lesions known as leiomyomas and uterine fibroids (in females).
+HLRCC is a rare hereditary syndrome caused by harmful changes (also called mutations or pathogenic variants in the FH gene.
+People with HLRCC have an increased risk of kidney cancer.
+HLRCC is associated with a unique type of kidney cancer that can be fast growing.
+People with HLRCC may also develop leiomyomas (benign smooth-muscle tumors) in the skin and uterus (fibroids).

 Learn more about HLRCC from the NCATS Genetic and Rare Diseases Information Center.